Lightstreamer/TEST-Lightstreamer-lib-adapter-java-remote/Changelog/README.md

 a few obsolete notes.

 Discontinued the support for java 7 SDK and runtime environment.
-Java 8 or later is now required.
+Java 8 or later is now required.<br/>
 <b>COMPATIBILITY NOTE:</b> <i>Installations of Remote Adapters
 still based on the discontinued java 7 JVM have to be upgraded.
 Existing Adapters that were compiled for a java 7 or earlier JVM don't need to be upgraded.</i>